What is First Contact Resolution?

 - How satisfied are you with the way your issue was handled?

 The answers to these questions will provide you with statistical data to gauge customer sentiment towards their interaction with your contact centre.
-Moreover, sending the survey immediately after the interaction will help you get more accurate data since the customer will most likely better recall what took place.
+Moreover, measuring CSAT immediately after the interaction will help you get more accurate data since the customer will most likely better recall what took place.

-Follow up surveys are sent a significant amount of time after the interaction occurred.
+Follow up surveys are sent a significant amount of time after the interaction.
 Companies use these surveys to ensure that the issue has not reoccurred and, therefore, has been fully resolved to the customer’s satisfaction.

-Customer relationship management systems usually have built-in reporting capabilities.
-When using CRM to measure FCR, customer care agents ask the customer whether the issue has been resolved and subsequently make a note of the answer in the CRM.
+Customer service software platforms usually have built-in reporting capabilities which you can use to measure FCR.
+For example, customer care agents can ask the customer whether the issue has been resolved and subsequently make a note of the answer in the CRM.

-A 2017 North American contact center benchmarking study by the SQM group reports an average FCR of 72%.
-Additionally, according to the same study, the world-class FCR standard is at about 80%.
-Generally speaking, your goal should be to increase first contact resolution because research indicates that a low FCR negatively affects overall business performance and customer experience.
-We’ll take a closer look at how the FCR impacts the well-being of your business in the following paragraphs.
+Research shows that a standard benchmark for FCR lies between 70% and 75%.
+Additionally, the world-class FCR standard is at about 80%.
+Generally speaking, your goal should be to increase your resolution at first contact because a low FCR negatively affects overall business performance and the customer experience.

-First contact resolution is more than just a contact center KPI as it has a direct impact on the overall success of your business.
+First Contact Resolution is more than just a support KPI as it has a direct impact on the overall success of your business.
 Even though metrics such as the Net Promoter Score or Customer Effort Score are very popular amongst customer service experts, your ability to systematically improve FCR rates will lead to:

 Reduced operational costs